kanha165/Weather-Classification-Using-K-Nearest-Neighbors-KNN-/README.md

 # 🌦 Weather Classification Using K-Nearest Neighbors (KNN)

-This project is a Machine Learning application that classifies weather conditions using the **K-Nearest Neighbors (KNN)** algorithm based on real-world meteorological data.
+This project is a **Machine Learning–based weather classification system** that predicts weather conditions using the **(KNN)** algorithm.
+The model is trained on **real-world meteorological data** to accurately classify different weather types such as **Sunny, Rainy, Cloudy, Humid, and Cold** based on atmospheric features.

 ---